puppylinux-woof-CE/woof-CE/woof-code/README.txt

 Building a Puppy: using the GUI
 -------------------------------

-NOTICE, OCTOBER 2009:
-The GUI is under heavy development.
+The GUI is under development..
-Currently only tested building from compat-distro Puppy-4 PET pkgs.

 I have written a frontend GUI for the above scripts (and then some).
 The GUI is also a frontend for all of the configuration files, so you